chrisdill/raylib-cs/README.md

 - Finish examples
 - Add as a nuget package
 - Add templates
-- Add logos
-- Auto select x86/x64 dll as needed(currently only x64 dll included)
+- Auto select x86/x64 dll as needed

 ## Contributing
 If you have any ideas, feel free to open an issue and tell me what you think.